gethub7786/ecommerce/README.md

 * **CWR** - downloads the CSV feed and optionally merges a SKU mapping.
 * **Seawide** - connects to the FTP server and retrieves the latest inventory file.

+Seawide suppliers now include utilities to test the FTP connection and download a full vendor catalog.
+Catalogs are stored under `automation_tool/data/catalogs` and can be managed from the menu (delete SKUs individually or via a delete file).

 The tool works without external dependencies and stores configuration locally.

 ### Running